Implicature in Interaction: Understanding Implicature Improves Alignment in Human-LLM Interaction: Introduction

-While LLMs have achieved impressive fluency, their pragmatic competence remains limited.
-Some state-of-the-art models approach human-like performance on implicature benchmarks \cite{bojic2025does, yue2024large}, but smaller or open-source models often default to literal interpretations or rigid heuristics \cite{ruis2023goldilocks, cho-ismkim99-skku-edu-2024-pragmatic}.
-Moreover, the reasoning processes behind LLM outputs are opaque \cite{liu2023trainingsociallyalignedlanguage}, making it difficult to ensure robustness or improve failures.
-From an HCI perspective, this creates a pressing need to integrate linguistic theory into interaction research, both to explain these limitations and to design interventions that improve user experience.
+Although LLMs have achieved impressive fluency, their pragmatic competence remains uneven.
+Some state-of-the-art models approach human-level performance on selected implicature benchmarks \cite{bojic2025does, yue2024large}, but smaller or open-source models often rely on literal interpretations or shallow heuristics \cite{ruis2023goldilocks, cho-ismkim99-skku-edu-2024-pragmatic}.
+Moreover, because the reasoning behind LLM outputs is often opaque \cite{liu2023trainingsociallyalignedlanguage}, it remains difficult to diagnose pragmatic failures or translate linguistic theory into actionable HCI design guidance.
+From an HCI perspective, this creates two related needs: first, a lightweight and operational way to characterize implicature in human--LLM interaction, and second, user-facing evidence about whether making implied intent explicit actually improves interaction quality.

-In this paper, we take implicature as a worked example of why linguistic insights matter for HCI.
-We identify three classes of implicature relevant to human–LLM interaction, \textit{information-seeking}, \textit{direction-seeking}, and \textit{expressive} and use them to systematically evaluate how LLMs align with human interpretations.
-Through three experiments, we assess whether models can infer implied intent and whether implicature-sensitive prompting improves response quality and user satisfaction.
-Figure~\ref{fig:fig1} illustrates our design and findings: larger models demonstrate closer alignment with human baselines, while implicature-informed responses are consistently rated as more relevant, higher quality, and strongly preferred by users.